 Please contact Program Manager Glendean Hamilton with questions about summer fellowships.

-RESEARCH ASSISTANTS - PROJECTS FOR CITIES:
+PROJECTS FOR CITIES:

 Students perform research to help mayors and senior leaders make progress on a range of organizational challenges by learning from practices instituted by other cities and the innovative ways they addressed similar challenges.